 Mold is a lively North Wales Borderlands town with a quirky jumble of Georgian, Victorian and black-and-white half-timbered buildings.
 On market days Mold Market takes place on the High Street.
 The street is partly closed to traffic and stalls there offer cut-price clothing, plants, fruit, cakes and freshly baked pies take over.

 Open Wednesday and Saturday.
 There’s also a thriving indoor market open Monday to Saturday with a wide variety of stalls and a Farmers market open the 1st and 3rd Saturday of every month.

 Pwllheli Market has run weekly on Y Maes (The Field) in Pwllheli since the 14th century.
 Today it’s an unpretentious general market, full of the flavour of everyday life.
-Its stalls sell cheap kids’ toys and Welsh dragon bedspreads as well as foodstuffs and basics like batteries and light bulbs.
+Its stalls sell inexpensive kids’ toys and Welsh dragon bedspreads as well as foodstuffs and basics like batteries and light bulbs.

 Llandeilo Country Market

 Llandeilo Country Market is open every Friday throughout the year (except the two Fridays after Christmas) The market is just a short walk from the railway station and features local, fresh and sustainable produce including cut flowers, vegetables and plants as well as home baked cakes, savouries and preserves.

 Cardigan Guildhall Market